-The biggest change has to be in reference to the Penguin update of 2012 which dealt heavily with over optimization.
+Some of the biggest changes have been in reference to the Penguin update of 2012 which dealt heavily with over optimization.
 Practices which webmasters relied on and were taught to be the correct way to operate such as using your targeted keyword as your anchor text will now get you in trouble.